iuliaferoli/azureML_python_webapp_extensions/README.md

    The contents of the `app` folder are what needs to be packaged as a web app.

-   You can also run this locally (for example for testing before you deploy the web app) (see https://flask.palletsprojects.com/en/1.1.x/cli/) by running these commands in powershell (in the app folder):
+   You can also run this locally (for example for testing before you deploy the web app) (see [flask tutorial](https://flask.palletsprojects.com/en/1.1.x/cli/)) by running these commands in powershell (in the app folder):
    ```
    $env:FLASK_APP = "app_body"
    flask run